JellyChain1/dexcoin1ui/buydexcoin.md

 **4. Transaction Fees**

-There is no fees for the purchase of DEX Coins.
-These fees are subject to change and will be displayed on the platform at the time of purchase.
+There are no fees for the purchase of DEX Coins.
+These fees are subject to change and will be displayed on the website at the time of purchase.
 Users are advised to carefully review the fee details before confirming the transaction.

 Everyone must pay blockchain gas for each transaction.